 Some of their key features are:

 United India Two-Wheeler Insurance offers two options, the Package Policy and the Liability Only Policy.
-The difference between the two is that the first one covers damages to your vehicle and third-parties while the second one only covers liabilities to the third party.
+The difference between the two is that the first one covers damage to your vehicle and third-parties while the second one only covers liabilities to the third party.

 Some of their key features are: